When you book with us, receive FREE admissions to local attractions every day of your stay! Just another perk of being a guest at Coastal Getaways.

 Island Breeze Cruises – Sunday through Friday the vessel runs 2 trips daily – Eco History Tour – 12 to 2:30 pm and Sunset Tour – 5 to 7:30 pm.
 Private bookings on Saturdays.
 Group Rates for 6 or more.
 Children under 5 are free.

-Captain Harry’s Custom Excursions – Can’t decide on one thing?
+Captain Chris Keen – Keen Eye Charters – Can’t decide on one thing?
 Try a little of everything – Fishing, crabbing, shelling, dolphin and bird watching, and more.

 Boat Rentals – Be your own captain on a 19 ft SeaPro center console.
 GPS and Depth Finder on board.
 Novices welcome.

-St. Johns Kayak – 843-330-9777 – Johns Island – Guided kayak and boat tours, dolphin, turtles & shelling tours, sunset tours, inshore fishing charters, group excursions & beach walks
+St. Johns Kayak – 843-330-9777 – Johns Island – Located on the historic Andell Bluff Plantation on Johns Island — just minutes from the entrances to Seabrook.
+Guided kayak and boat tours, dolphin, turtles & shelling tours, sunset tours, inshore fishing charters, group excursions & beach walks

 Angler Management – 843-718-0529 – Charleston – Ecotour dolphin watching, historical harbor & sunset tours, inshore and nearshore fishing charters.